thisrohangupta/harness/README.md

 -- prod_k8s.tf
 ```

-### Store the automation pipeline
+### Manage the automation pipeline

 Harness recommends storing the automation pipeline to create and manage resources in a common project that many teams can access.
-You can create a project called "Onboarding" and users can leverage this to run the pipeline to create a service, environment, infrastructure definition, secret, etc.
+You can create a project called "Onboarding" and users can leverage this to run the pipeline to create a service, environment, infrastructure definition, secret, etc. Harness lets user's manage pipelines in git via the [Git Experience](https://developer.harness.io/docs/platform/git-experience/configure-git-experience-for-harness-entities/), this lets you manage all your pipeline configuration in Git.

 The other alternative is to create pipeline templates that teams can use in their project.
 This lets a central team manage the pipelines for onboarding and distribute them to the app teams to leverage and onboard.